sasadangelo/k8s-tutorials/hello-k8s-ingress/README.md

 ## Run Demo

-First of all, deploy 5 replica of the Hello-k8s application with the following commands:
+First of all, deploy 5 replicas of the Hello-K8s application with the following commands:

 ```
 kubectl create deployment hello-k8s --image=sasadangelo/hello-k8s:latest